Everything You Need To Know About Student Credit Cards

 What is the best advice when using a credit card?

 Having a credit card can be a valuable tool for a college student.
-However, it is important to use it responsibly.
-While it’s important to acknowledge your credit card expectations, it’s also important to learn from reality.
-Following these few pieces of advice may help you avoid real-life credit mistakes.
+However, it’s important to build your credit with responsible use of the card.
+Following these credit card tips may help you avoid real-life credit mistakes:

-Try to pay off your credit card balance on time and in full each month if you’re able.
-Not only will you avoid interest and late fees by paying your total bill, but making regular monthly payments can help boost your credit score.
-Having a good credit score will come in handy when you’re ready to rent an apartment or buy a car.
-When potential lenders review your credit report, they’ll see evidence of your ability to make payments on time.
+Aim to pay your credit card balance on time and in full each month.
+Making regular monthly payments can help improve your credit.
+A positive credit history can make it easier to rent an apartment, buy a car, or qualify for better loan rates in the future.
+When potential lenders review your credit report, they’ll see evidence of your ability to make on-time payments.

 2. Treat your credit card like a debit card

-Because the money you spend on your credit card doesn’t come out of your bank account until you pay your bill, it can seem like you have more money to spend than you actually do.
+Since your credit card doesn’t use the money in your bank account to make purchases, it can seem like you have more money to spend than you actually do.
 If you were to think of your credit card like a debit card, it could eliminate the possibility of overspending.
-For example, if your bank account shows a balance of $350, you wouldn’t allow yourself to spend more than $350 (even if you do have a higher credit line available).
+For example, if your bank account shows a balance of $350, you wouldn’t allow yourself to spend more than $350.
+Just remember that credit isn’t free money, and you should track your spending to stay on top of it.

 3. Focus on needs, not wants

-While there are certain things you use your credit card for (and a few things you shouldn’t), a general rule of thumb is to primarily use your card for your needs.
-College students have many wants, whether it be an Instagram-worthy vacation, a new pair of sneakers, or the latest technology for school.
-While all of these items are tempting, only after you make sure you have enough money for your needs, plus a little extra for emergencies, should you splurge on your wants.
-If you must have a want, make sure you’re saving money by utilizing student discounts or a rewards program.
+While there are certain purchases you should use your credit card for, a general rule of thumb is to primarily use your card for your needs.
+Tempting purchases in college, whether it be an Instagram-worthy vacation, a new pair of sneakers, or the latest technology for school, can wait until your needs are met.
+If you do treat yourself, look for student discounts or use rewards to save money.

 4. Monitor your account on a regular basis